bonvtt123/WBAN-testing/README.md

 ###  Installing the app in Phone Fitbit app:
 If you're using a Fitbit device, you need to enable the Developer Bridge.
 On the watch, go to Settings and tap Developer Bridge, then wait until it says Connected to Server.

 NOTE: WiFi must be configured on the device.
-The first connection attempt can take up to 20 seconds before it's fully established, but subsequent attempts should be instantaneous.

 The simulator or device should now be connected to the developer bridge.